elmomoilanen/Halloc/README.md

 make && make test && make clean
 ```

-that on success places the static library file `libhalloc.a` in top-level of this library folder structure.
+which on success places the static library file `libhalloc.a` in top-level of this library folder structure.
+The last clean command removes unneeded objective and test files.

 In case of build failure or tests not passing, this library may not be usable in your system "as is".